-Research and Education in HCI and Interactive Social Computing
+Research and Education in HCI and Collaborative and Social Computing

 I am currently an assistant professor in the Department of Computer Science and the Institute of Information Systems and Applications, National Tsing Hua University, Taiwan (NTHU, 國立清華大學).
 Since September 2014, I also serve as the division director of the Division of Learning Technology, Computer & Communication Center of NTHU.